 In recognition of Cranogwen, who among other career achievements encouraged the talents of other women, MWW have partnered with Lisa Evans, Programme Director of the degree honours programme in Sculpture at Carmarthen School of Art, Coleg Sir Gâr, to award a paid mentorship for one year to an emerging post-graduate female sculptor from Coleg Sir Gâr to work with Boyesen on this commission.
-Starting in December 2021, this unique programme is designed to provide support for a female emerging sculptor during the period between education and professional life.
-Through working with Boyesen on the Cranogwen commission, the awardee will benefit by receiving professional guidance and hands on experience in the development of their practice through working on a live commission in the public realm.
+Starting in December 2021, this unique programme, designed to provide support for a female emerging sculptor during the period between education and professional life was awarded to Keziah Ferguson.
+Through working with Boyesen on the Cranogwen commission, Keziah will benefit by receiving professional guidance and hands on experience in the development of her practice through working on a live commission in the public realm.

 “I feel incredibly privileged to be involved in the project, to honour the legacy of

 Cranogwen.
 The warm reception I received in Llangrannog has made me doubly excited to start work with Seb and the team.”